OPERATION TROJAN MOON

 look at the graphic above again.
 15 feet is above the roof line.

-I wanted to bring my partner (grandson) to get him out in the field, but his mom said "NO!".
-He had a play date.
+I wanted to bring my partner (grandson) to get him out in the

 Our end of day moonlight cruise